Miss a day, miss a lot. Subscribe to The Defender's Top News of the Day. It's free.

 COVID is treatable!
 Ivermectin has now been recognized as an appropriate treatment by the FDA.
 Certainly there’s good science in other countries, not the U.S. but about the hydroxychloroquine being used.
 Vitamin D deficiency is very closely associated with COVID morbidity and mortality.
 There are interventions for people who get COVID!
 The survival rate is in the high 90% rate.

 So it’s an individual choice.
 Do people want to take the risk of taking the vaccine, or do they want to preserve the risk that they might get sick but that there are therapeutics available.
-That’s an individual choice, given that this is at this point still an experimental prize.
+That’s an individual choice, given that this is at this point still an experimental enterprise.

 GR: Do you think that the people are hearing the risk?
 I mean, anytime somebody, even doctors read … anytime somebody gets a shot, they should be warned of all the risk.
 Do you think that’s actually happening?